 JICA also implements many projects intending to reduce poverty and improve the quality of life and has difficulty providing quantitative evidence on how much contribution they make to these issues.
 To begin with, it is essential to identify people in extreme poverty.
 Then, conducting reliable monitoring and evaluation is important.
-However, monitoring and evaluation, especially data collection, are highly costly.
-Therefore, SWIFT has caught JICA's attention for its potential of data collection in a cost-efficient and user-friendly way.
+However, questions.
+SWIFT is also characterized by not using actual household expenditure data but using alternative variables correlated with that measures (e.g. the number of household members and the possession of refrigerators).
+Thus, SWIFT solves major problems with household income and expenditure surveys, such as high costs, time-consuming procedures, and complicated survey designs and analysis.
+SWIFT has been used for more than 90 projects in 52 countries by the World Bank Group.

-A survey using SWIF
+A survey using SWIFT